The High Bright Sun: Release

+Critical

 The movie's script and release downplayed the political implications of the film.
 Most contemporary reviews were poor, with criticism of the minimal mention of the Turkish population.

+Sight and Sound wrote it "dodges the political issues and also fails to thrill.
+Well enough acted."

+Filmink argued "the film was consistently interesting, though it doesn’t quite work – the Cyprus conflict was perhaps too hard for a company like the Rank Organisation to handle (for instance, the script barely mentions the Turks) and it was a box office disappointment, especially considering its cost."
+However it declared Bogarde's performance "as a complex, ruthless intelligence officer, was one of his best."

+Box office

 The movie was a disappointment at the box office.

 According to Jonathan Stubbs, "the film depicts the decline of British rule without nostalgia, suggesting that the soldiers called upon to maintain British sovereignty during the Cyprus Emergency were disillusioned and bitterly disengaged from the values which traditionally underpinned traditional power."

 Ralph Thomas later built a house in Cyprus near Kyrenia.